 This Northern Spy apple pie recipe is an idyllic way to use up the glut of apples that finds its way into your kitchen come autumn.
-Brimming with a mountain of sweet apples and redolent of sugar and spice and everything nice, this homemade pie is likely to convince you to leave behind the motley mix of pie apples from your past.
-The only complaint we’ve heard about the pie?
-That you simply must make two seeing as the first will disappear within seconds.–Angie Zoobkoff
+Brimming with a mountain of sweet apples and redolent of sugar and spice and everything nice, this homemade pie is likely to convince you to leave behind the motley mix of pie apples from your past.–Angie Zoobkoff

 *Why Northern Spy Apples In This Apple Pie?

 Just to state the obvious, this Northern Spy apple pie was created with Northern Spy apples in mind.
 For those unfamiliar with it, the Northern Spy apple is a relatively sweet thing with some tartness.
 It bears a crisp, juicy fruit hidden by a thin skin in shades of pale red and green and sometimes yellowish streaks.
 It’s lovely when pressed into cider but it’s also perfect for pie.
 Indeed, rumor has it that the original name was Northern Pie apple, not Northern Spy apple.
-Northern Spy apples tend to be available later in autumn—we’re talking late October or so.
-If you care to make this apple pie recipe before then, go right ahead and substitute whatever baking apples you fancy.
 Our testers made this pie with all Gala apples (which turned out intensely sweet and wonderful) as well as the author’s suggested substitution of “a willy-nilly mix of Macoun, Empire, McIntosh, Golden Delicious, and a Granny Smith apple or two for good measure” (which was simply lovely).

 A bit of background on this particular Northern Spy apple pie recipe.
 The creator explains that she used to make her apple pie “a little differently each year.
 My father had long insisted that Rhode Island Greenings were the best pie apple, but I never seemed to be able to find any when Thanksgiving rolled around, thereby inducing a tinge of guilt for never having personally decided upon a favorite pie apple.
 This all changed one autumn day when I came across a sumptuous display of Northern Spy apples at Crow Farm in Sandwich, Massachusetts.
 Because I had never seen these apples in New England supermarkets, I did some research and learned Northern Spy apples are nicknamed the ‘Pie Apple’ and are native to the American Northeast.
 How fortuitous—what more could I ask for?
 For the first time ever, I put together a pie with a single variety of apples and nary a complaint was heard.
 Some even crowned it the best apple pie they had ever tasted.
 Should you not be able to find Northern Spy apples, you can go back to my old method of mixing different apple varieties together for the filling.
 However, if you can find Northern Spys, you’ll be in for a treat.”
 That’s how this Northern Spy apple pie came to be.
 And we’re incredibly grateful for that.

-- 1/4 cup (30 grams) unbleached all-purpose flour, plus more for the work surface
+- 1/4 cup unbleached all-purpose flour, plus more for the work surface

 - Pinch fine sea salt